randspy/reporting/README.md

-        core - business logic used by multiply features features - business features, contains components and specific business logic layout - components used for application layout
+        core - business logic used by multiply features features - business features, contains components and specific business logic layout - components used for application layout ui - generic ui components

-In the application have only one feature - offboarding.
+In the application have only one feature - reporting.
 Still I have decided to create a lazy loaded feature module.
 I would consider it as a good practice.

 # My assumptions and technical choices:

+- In general it would be better to have a store and cache the data.
+There was no time to implement it.
+- Used sleep on the server side for reporting calls to display loading state in the browser.
+- While using observation service I haven't used loading state.
+There was no time to implement it.
+On top of it, knowing the expected behavior without knowing the domain would be difficult.
+- User interface is in french.
+- I made some form items mandatory.
+The spec didn't specify any mandatory fields.
+What is unusual for a form.
+Also I have added an additional validation for birth date that checks if the value is in the future.
+- Server is missing unit tests.
+There was no time to implement it.
+- Server keep state in memory.
+A nice DB would be better.